Architecture

 The Reign of Shah Jahan

 Shahab-ud-din Muhammad Khurram, better known by his regal name of Shah Jahan, was the fifth emperor of the Mughal dynasty.
 The wealth of the Mughals and their patronage of the arts had brought about an era of much artistic and architectural proliferation.
-Shah Jahan was responsible for the commission of many buildings that are all extraordinary examples of Indo-Islamic architecture from this period.
+Shah Jahan was responsible for the commission of many buildings which are all extraordinary examples of Indo-Islamic architecture from this period.
 The Taj Mahal, however, is the crowning glory, not just of Shah Jahan’s reign, but of the entire Mughal era.

 Bird’s Eye View of the Taj Mahal at Agra